iarsystems/iar-vsc-debug/notes-debugging.md

 ## Thoughts on the (thrift) C-SPY API

-The C-SPY API tends to present data as abstract cells in list windows with loosely defined columns, and the frontend doesn't normally need to be aware of what the data represents.
+Parts of the C-SPY thrift API presents data as abstract cells in list windows with loosely defined columns, and the idea is that the frontend doesn't need to be aware of what the data represents, only how to render it.
-Conversely, the DAP purposefully avoids GUI abstractions.
+The DAP, on the other hand, purposefully avoids GUI abstractions.
 Instead it requires data to be formatted in very specific ways and with very specific meanings.
 This places the Debug Adapter in an inconvenient position where it has to make assumptions about and parse the contents of these abstract windows, in order to generate DAP-formatted data.